List of Arifureta characters: Antagonists

 A classmate of Hajime's.
 Though initially seeming to be a kind-hearted girl, she soon reveals her true nature during the demons' invasion as a deranged and manipulative psychopath obsessed with Kouki.
 After initially blackmailing Hiyama for his attempt on Hajime's life, she later started working with the demons and Noint, resurrecting the king, Captain Meld, several Heiligh nobles and soldiers as undead puppets under her control.
-Later, after revealing her true nature and betraying the rest of her classmates, resulting in the death of one classmate at her own hand, Eri retreats with Freid and begins creating an army of undead humans and God's Apostles similar to Noint.
+Later, after revealing her true nature and betraying the rest of her classmates, resulting in the death of one classmate at her own hand, Eri retreats with Freid and begins creating an army of undead human/beastman hybrids and God's Apostles similar to Noint; in Episode 13 of the anime's 3rd season, she has undergone a transformation into a hybrid Apostle that has turned her black hair grey and given her black-feathered wings.
 She later assists Fried in kidnapping Myu and Remia and holding them hostage.
+In the final battle against Ehit (Volumes 11/12 of the light novels), she battles her former friend Suzu Taniguchi, but is defeated and chooses to commit suicide by activating a self-destruction spell.
 Her job class is Necromancer.